Charlaine Harris: Personal life

 Harris has long been married.
 She and her husband have three grown children and two grandchildren.
 She is a former weightlifter and karate student.
 She is also an avid reader and cinemaphile.
 Harris formerly resided in Magnolia, Arkansas, where she was the senior warden of St. James Episcopal Church, and as of 2017 lives in Texas.
+She has recounted that, at age 25, she was sexually assaulted at knifepoint by an intruder in her home.
+This led to her pursuing Karate and weightlifting.
+It's also why the protagonists of her novels are "women who strike back."